EricThomson/pandastim/readme.md

 # pandastim
 <img align = "right" width = "120" src=".\images\omr_sin_example.png ">

-Python package for generating visual stimuli using [Panda3d](https://www.panda3d.org/).
+Cross-platform Python package for generating visual stimuli using [Panda3d](https://www.panda3d.org/).

 ### Installation
 This assumes you are using Anaconda and Python 3.
 Create an environment and install stuff.